 Additional Learning Needs

-All teachers are teachers of Special Educational Needs.
-We recognise that it is the teacher's responsibility to meet the needs of all children in their class through their classroom organisation, teaching materials, teaching style and differentiation.
+All teachers are teachers of ALN.
+We recognise it is the teacher's responsibility to meet the needs of all children in their class through their classroom organisation, teaching materials, teaching style and differentiation.

-However, if the pupil does not make adequate progress even when teaching approaches are targeted at a pupil's identified area of difficulty, then the pupil may be identified as having Special Educational Needs.
+However, if the pupil does not make adequate progress even when teaching approaches are targeted at a pupil's identified area of difficulty, then the pupil may be identified as having ALN.

 The Additional Learning Needs Co-ordinator (ALNCo)

-The Special Needs Co-ordinator is Mrs Melanie Davies.
-She can be contacted by telephoning the school office.
-Her responsibilities include:
+Mrs Searle can be contacted by telephoning the school office.

-- Liaising with and advising fellow teachers to support learners with SEN;
+- Liaising with and advising fellow teachers to support learners with ALN;

-- Line managing Learning Support Assistants (LSAs) responsible for any aspect of SEN;
+- Line managing Learning Support Assistants (LSAs) responsible for any aspect of ALN;

-- Liaising with parents of pupils with Special Educational Needs;
+- Liaising with parents of pupils with ALN;

-- Liaising with the Junior/Secondary School SENCos, Educational Psychologists, Specialist teachers, School Nurse, Speech and Language Therapists, School Counsellors, Behaviour Support Teachers and other Health Service and Social Service professionals; and meeting regularly with other ALNCos in the county to identify and share best practice.
+- Liaising with the Junior/Secondary School ALNCos', Educational Psychologists, Specialist teachers, School Nurse, Speech and Language Therapists, School Counsellors, Behaviour Support Teachers and other Health Service and Social Service professionals; and meeting regularly with other ALNCos' in the county to identify and share best practice.